aya49/202105_sfu_cmpt_127/labs/02/README.md

 **REQUIREMENT**: Create a file called `p1funcs.h` that contain function declarations for all the functions in `p1funcs.c`.
 - Edit the file `p1.c` to `#include` the new header file.

-- The finished code must compile with this command with no errors or warnings:
+**TESTING**: the finished code must compile with this command with no errors or warnings:
 ```
 $ make p1
+$ ./p1
 The max of our numbers is 12.
 The min of our numbers is 11.
 ```